krzysztofGebski/krzysztofGebski/README.md

 # Hello, I’m Krzysztof Gebski 👋

 I worked on a project for a European software reseller, employing a flexible microservices approach.

 I utilized Java and Angular to create an efficient and user-friendly system, connecting everything through RESTful APIs.
 I managed data with MySQL and enabled real-time communication with Kafka.
 To maintain smooth operations, I used Jenkins for deployments and managed tasks ni Jira.

 My expertise extends to Java development, where I created solutions for pharmacies and medical clinics.
 Comprehensive testing played a pivotal role in ensuring the reliability of our software.

-In addition to my technical skils and project experience, I am highly motivated and always eager to learn, fostering my self-development
+In addition to my technical skils and project experience, I am highly motivated and always eager to learn, fostering my self-development.

 And my passion is sailing ⛵️

 ## 🧰 Tech Stack